KaanIsmet/Ollama-Chat-CLI/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute according to your needs.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Contributing